remance/Masendor/Readme.md

 Medieval battle simulation game made with Pygame.
 There is no main name for the game but rather the name will be based on major update.
+The current code structure and documentation follows no standard guideline whatsoever, so read and confuse at your own risk (until ver 0.5).

 Plan